Angela Vithoulkas

 Angela Vithoulkas (born 17 June 1966) is a former Australian politician, business owner and media personality.
 She served as a Councillor of the City of Sydney from 2012 to 2021, being re-elected in 2016.
 She has owned and operated VIVO Cafe for over 25 years, established Eagle Waves Radio, and was elected Deputy Chairperson of the City of Sydney Economic Development and Business Sub-Committee.
-Angela makes regular public and media appearances as an advocate for small businesses in the City of Sydney.
+Vithoulkas makes regular public and media appearances as an advocate for small businesses in the City of Sydney.

-Background
+Early life and education

-Angela Vithoulkas is the daughter of Greek Migrants to Australia.
+Vithoulkas is the daughter of Greek Migrants to Australia.
 She is one of two siblings that owned and operated the now closed, VIVO cafe in the Sydney CBD.
 Vithoulkas left school in year 11 to go into the family business with her brother Con Vithoulkas, who she has been in business with ever since.
 She has owned and sold 17 businesses, largely hospitality based.

 Vivo Cafe

 VIVO Cafe is located on George Street, in Sydney CBD.
-The café is owned and operated by Angela Vithoulkas and Con Vithoulkas.
+The café is owned and operated by Vithoulkas and Con Vithoulkas.
 In 2005, VIVO Cafe won the City of Sydney Cafe of the year award, presented by Lord Mayor Clover Moore.
-2 years later, Angela Vithoulkas was awarded the 2007 Telstra NSW Business Owner Award.
+2 years later, Vithoulkas was awarded the 2007 Telstra NSW Business Owner Award.

-As a business owner in the City of Sydney, Angela Vithoulkas has appeared in the media regularly to voice the concerns of the business community to local issues like parking, smoking regulations, Sydney Light Rail developments and the introduction of the City of Sydney's business voting.
-Angela Vithoulkas has also published opinion pieces in the Sydney Morning Herald and the Daily Telegraph.
+As a business owner in the City of Sydney, Vithoulkas has appeared in the media regularly to voice the concerns of the business community to local issues like parking, smoking regulations, Sydney Light Rail developments and the introduction of the City of Sydney's business voting.
+Vithoulkas has also published opinion pieces in the Sydney Morning Herald and the Daily Telegraph.